ICD-11 code : 6A22;

 ICD-10 Mapping

-Schizotypal disorder is characterized by an enduring pattern (i.e., characteristic
+Schizotypal disorder is characterised by an enduring pattern (i.e. characteristic

 of the person's functioning over a period of at least several years) of eccentricities

-in behavior, appearance and speech, accompanied by cognitive and perceptual distortions,
+in behaviour, appearance and speech, accompanied by cognitive and perceptual distortions,

 unusual beliefs, and discomfort with— and often reduced capacity for— interpersonal

-(negative schizotypy).
-Paranoid ideas, ideas of reference, or other psychotic symptoms,
+Paranoid ideas, ideas of reference, or other psychotic symptoms, including hallucinations